Baz07/urlShort/README.md

 1. My Approach: Assign a unique id to a valid user provided long URL and encoded the id using base64 conversion to generate short/hash value for Short URL.
 2. Alternative Approach: We can use Hash Function like MD5 or SHA256 to generate a unique hash of user provided long URL.
 One problem with this approach is to deal with collisions.
 3. Naive Approach: Use "random" and "strings" to randomly generate a new short value and append it with base URL.
+4. Use "KGS (Key Generation Service)" which will precompute a random short string and store it in the Database.
+For each request, KGS will send a unique short string.
+Advantage would be no need to encode or deal with collisions however this could be a single point of failure in the system.

 #### Advantage of creating 2 independent applications as opposed to creating 1 single application:
 1. You can use each application in any other project [Code Reusability achieved]